Disadvantages of electric scooters (what you need to know before buying)

 image credit: @electricscooter_norway (Instagram)

-Electric scooters affected: all
+Electric scooters affected: all.

 Simply put, there are many water-resistant scooters, but none are truly waterproof.
-Riding in the rain or in a wet environment like through snow or mud should always be avoided, as both brands and owners recommend this, and warranties never cover water damage.
+Riding in the rain or a wet environment like through snow or mud should always be avoided, as both brands and owners recommend this, and warranties never cover water damage.

-There are some steps you can take to make your scooter more waterproof, and while they will help, it is still a good idea to avoid riding in the rain as much as you can, and ride carefully if you must.
+There are some steps you can take to make your scooter more waterproof, and while they will help, it is still a good idea to avoid riding in the rain as much as you can and ride carefully if you must.

 Good scooters are affordable but still not trivially cheap

-Electric scooters affected: around 70%
+Electric scooters affected: 70%.

 If you are on a limited budget, you can still find decent scooters for $300.
 They will be budget models and the quality will not be the same as, say, $500 scooters, but they will still surprise you with their performance.